react-grid-layout/react-grid-layout/README.md

 // This allows setting the initial width on the server side.
 width: React.PropTypes.number.isRequired,

-// This sets the correct drag positions on the x axis.
-offsetX: React.PropTypes.number.isRequired,

-// This sets the correct drag positions on the y axis.
-offsetY: React.PropTypes.number.isRequired,

 // Margin between items [x, y] in px.
 margin: React.PropTypes.array,